“Any kind of crisis can be good. It wakes you up.” Ryan Reynolds

 Hours later we landed and I disembarked and ran to my other flight with the same procedures being repeated.
 This time I was thrilled that I was able to move to another seat because there was room for true safe distancing.

 After yet another 3-hour commute, I disembarked, received temperature check by security and made my way to pick up my car.
 Apprehensive about driving because I wasn’t sure of the precaution taken by the rental company.
 Not much to worry about as I was one of only two persons in the entire area.
-I pick up my car and armed with gloves and cleaning wipes, I wiped down the inside before driving away.
+I picked up my car and armed with gloves and cleaning wipes, I wiped down the inside before driving away.

 Hotel Stay During Pandemic